Speed:Sport:Life Build-A-Racer Part Two: The eleventh hour.

 Then the brake cylinder went in, and we discovered that this particular Neon really likes to flex its firewall under heavy brake application.
 Time to weld!
 Later on, we’d find out that the rear subframe was rusted solid, making it impossible to remove the rear suspension.
 No problem - we’d just have Matt create a new rear subframe.
 To factory specs, of course, so it would still be NASA-legal.
 And, oh yeah, would he mind making sure the new subframe was perfectly straight?
 Of course he wouldn’t mind.
 And while he was at it, would he mind adding a couple hundred extra spot welds to stiffen up the front of car?
 And a few hundred more for the back, since the front’s done?
 How about doing triple door bars, just in case the next guy to ram us hits the door instead of the bumper?
 An additional X-brace for the rear?
 A heavier-duty “halo” to prevent inadvertent scalping during high-speed flips?

-As far as we know, Matt did all of this by magic - because he works a full-time job and also needs to sleep occasionally.
-Maybe he doesn’t need to sleep.
-Either way, it all got done… plus the neatest part, driver relocation.
+Anyway, coming back to his profession, It’s a good job really because he had a lot of things to do.
+Thankfully, in the end, it all got done… plus the neatest part, driver relocation.
 Go look in a Speed World Challenge car.
 One of the good ones.
 Notice anything about the driver position?
 They’re practically in the center of the car, sitting way behind the B-pillar, in the absolute safest position possible.
 That’s pro-level fabrication and effort, and it’s one of the reasons a decent SWC-TC car is worth anywhere from seventy-five to a hundred grand.
 It almost never happens in club racing…

 except for here at Green Baron Motorsports, where Tinman Matt just lives to spend a week of his life making dreams come true, just like that chick Hall and Oates sang about.
 It was a chick, right?
 Cause I’ve heard rumors.
 Anyway, we are now fully repositioned and can operate our Neon in perfect comfort.